 Conditioning your baby to need you to settle her down between sleep cycles.
 It prevents her from practicing techniques to fall back asleep again early on when she does awaken

 The goal for any parent is to learn what is a real cry needing attention and to ignore all the other sounds your baby makes at night.
-I just want you get a good night sleep when you can!
+You want to get a good night sleep when you can!
 With a bit of practice and the natural instinct God gave to Mothers, you will gain that understanding quickly.

 Because many of us hold ourselves to higher standards when it comes to parenting than perhaps any other endeavor, I need to address the area of guilt.